ygbuil/stock-portfolio-tracker/README.md

 ## Usage

-To use the Stock Portfolio Tracker, follow these steps:
+To use the project, follow these steps:

 1. Clone the project.

+2. Open the project (preferably with VSCode) and build the `.devcontainer/Dockerfile`.

-2. Provide `config.json` and `transactions.csv` isnide the `data/in` directory:
+3. Provide `my_config.json` and `my_transactions.csv` isnide the `data/in` directory:
    - `config.json`: This file contains configuration settings for the portfolio tracker.
 An example of its contents is shown below:
      ```json
      {